 IN THE FOOTSTEPS OF EXTRAORDINARY PEOPLE: Introducing the Radicals Trail

 This online event on Tuesday 23rd March 2021 gave attendees the chance to meet the Radicals… Some of them at least!
 We introduced some of the nonconformists, reformers and change makers researched by the volunteers of the Pendle Radicals project, and introduced The Radicals Trail, a new way of exploring our rural communities around Pendle Hill.
 There must have been something in the air, because radical history is all around us.
-You just need to know where to look… An audio recording of the event will be coming soon.
+You just need to know where to look… An audio recording of the event is available on SoundCloud.
 A list of resources shared at the event is available HERE.

 ETHEL CARNIE’S THIS SLAVERY: A Radical Tale from a Rebel Woman

 This online event was on Monday 8th March 2021 for International Women’s Day with Jules Gibb and Liz Robertson, creators of our new podcast series (see below) exploring Ethel Carnie’s 1925 novel This Slavery – a radical feminist and socialist tale of love, loss, poverty and politics.
 Offering a unique insight into why and how this podcast came about, the importance of the text and the impact that Ethel herself had on the world.
 You can hear an audio recording of the event on our SoundCloud page HERE.